 ICT believes as members of the community we have an important role to play in improving the city.
 We support our community’s philanthropic organizations and encourage our employees to participate in community activities.
 ICT has the benefit and privilege of working with many charitable organizations each year.

 The American Heart Association is working with citizens and leaders, collaborating with neighbors and supporters.
 They are unraveling complex health issues in Nashville with a powerful combination of groundbreaking research and community leadership.
 These critical changes improve Nashville for all – moving us closer to a community, and ultimately, a world free of heart disease and stroke.
-ICT has particpated in the Heart Walk amongst other endeavors.
+This year ICT played in ESa and Market Street's annual cornhole tournament in The Gulch on Saturday, August 13, 2018 to benefit the American Heart Association.

 The ACE Mentor Program of Tennessee introduces high school students throughout Greater Nashville to the excitement, rewards, and diverse careers available in the architectural, construction management, and engineering professions.
 We are honored to mentor these students to appreciate these fields from the engineering perspective.